EugeneOw/trading/README.md

 the Selenium web scraping.
 This will later affect how the agent makes trading decisions based on a Large Language Model (LLM).

 ### **6. Pair Plot and Line Graph Visualization:**
-The model will display pair plots to visualize parameters relationship and line graphs to visualize reward performance over time.
+The model will display pair plots to visualize parameter relationship and line graphs to visualize reward performance over time.

 ### **7. Technical Indicators:**
 The agent will make use of key technical indicators like: